5c0tt/bash-settings/README.md

 	<soapbox>

 I also asked on stack overflow, where you can [read the answer here](http://stackoverflow.com/questions/26519144/what-is-the-best-workflow-for-rapidly-changing-files). … and that is why I dislike Stack and their entire system, people get booted for the sake of ***order***, fuck order… questions need answers — if they are in the wrong category then ***your*** system is broken, as it should put them into the correct category.
-I have a feeling this is a problem that is more beauroratic than a bug that can be fixed, but it is still an improvement over the terribly spammy experts exchange that dominated the text Q & A market a few years back.
+I have a feeling this is a problem that is more bureaucratic than a bug that can be fixed, but it is still an improvement over the terribly spammy experts exchange that dominated the text Q & A market a few years back.

 	</soapbox>